 The layperson may misconstrue or misunderstand what it means for a cat to be a true albino, if anectodical posts on the internet are anything to go by at the very least.
 A white cat and an albino cat, although at a glance may appear physically similar, have a number of pretty divergent traits.

 Additionally, the genetic explanation for their colorings are vastly different.
 Lastly, learning to identify what a true albino cat looks like is important as these animals have a number of health concerns that as an owner, it is important to know.

-Albinism is a rare genetic phenomenon among animals characterized by an unusual lack of pigmentation – less so than what is dominantly found in the various generations of both parents of an albino.
+Albinism is a genetic phenomenon among animals characterized by an unusual lack of pigmentation – less than what is dominantly found in the various generations of both parents of an albino.
 This is because albinism is a recessive gene and requires two parents to have such a recessive gene to produce an albino offspring.

 There are two types of albinism – pure and partial.
 Pure albinism is characterized by reduced or absence of melanin production.
 Because of this, the only pigment remaining in the body is the color of blood cells.